 It is true that death often comes as a surprise to many of us.
 It may sneak upon us when we least expect it.
 Perhaps we are exercising one day and have a heart attack.
 Or we get some rare cancer next year.
 Or we get in a car accident tomorrow.

-I sometimes look into the future and think, will I be alive this time next year?
+I sometimes look into the future and think, “will I be alive this time next year?
 What about 20 years from now?
 What about 50?
 How will I die?
-When will I die?
+When will I die?”
 Of course, death isn’t the end.
-I have faith that we all get resurrected afterwards & judged by God & exist for eternity.
+I have faith in God’s promise of eternal life, and that His children will exist with Him for eternity.
 But our time on Earth is limited.

 I Have Some Bad News…You Are Dying Right Now